PankajGacche/Flask_App_Using_GitHub_Action/README.md

 # Flask_App_Using_GitHub_Action

-Python application repository on GitHub
+.Python application repository on GitHub
 ![alt text](Readme_File_Images/image.png)

 Repository has a main branch and a staging branch